All Episodes

 He was in studio last night, and we'll see if I can get it out of him.

-Uh it involves him and the president.
+It involves him and the president.

-So I want to let your listeners know that there's a reaction to this far left rhetoric in the Senate by more mainstream Democrats that I think will eventually allow us to get the wall funded and do some things for the DACA recipients and TPS recipients.
+So I want to let your listeners know that there's a reaction to this far-left rhetoric in the Senate by more mainstream Democrats that I think will eventually allow us to get the wall funded and do some things for the DACA recipients and TPS recipients.

 It can't include amnesty.

-Uh but it's not included.
+But it's not included.

 The president was pretty clear about that.